What Is the First symptom of Rheumatoid Arthritis?

-Officially Sanctioned RA: Do Rheumatoid Arthritis patients have the symptoms they’re expected to have?
+Do people with Rheumatoid Disease (PRD) have the symptoms they’re expected to?

-However, I have spent just as much time reading the accounts of actual patients with Rheumatoid Arthritis.
-Many RA’ers do not experience symptoms in the hands early in the progression of their disease.
-In some cases, this is why diagnosis is difficult: those RA patients are not following the pattern which is set forth by those who officially authorize and certify the definition of Rheumatoid Arthritis.
+How do I know?
+I know because I’ve gained a broader perspective by reading many thorough articles on diagnosing RA like this one.
+Also, I’ve spent even more time reading the accounts of actual people with Rheumatoid Arthritis.
+Many PRD do not experience symptoms in the hands early in the progression of their disease.
+In some cases, those PRD are not following the pattern which is set forth by those who officially authorize and certify a “definition” of Rheumatoid Arthritis.
+This is can make diagnosis difficult.

 Eye inflammation / uveitis / iritis